auth0-blog/inferno-app/README.md

 2) Clone [sample-nodeserver-dinos](https://github.com/auth0-blog/sample-nodeserver-dinos) into a `server` folder in the root of the project

-3) Install the server dependencies and start the API server:
+3) Install the API dependencies and start the API server:

 ```
 $ cd server